 1. Sales and resales Look at sales and resales of properties for the period to work out the market movement.
 Use this to calculate a monthly movement rate to apply to other sales.
 Take care to also consider other factors affecting value, such as property improvements made since the original sale.
-2. Median values Refer to sources that publish changes in median unit prices.
-Be careful if there have been few sales in the area, as the type of sales that took place may distort the figures.
-3. Rental analysis Look at rental prices to gauge the market movement, especially over the long term.
-Be aware, though, that returns on property may fluctuate and so the relationship between rental prices and market values may change.
-4. Track price movements Analyse sales of comparable properties over time to track price movements.
+2. Median values Refer to sources that publish changes in median prices for residential land.
+Be careful if there have been few sales in the area as the types of sales that took place may distort the figures.
+3. Track price movements Analyse sales of comparable properties over time to track price movements.